 • Never leave candles unattended.
 Keep candles out of the reach of children, and away from decorations, cards and wrapping paper, fires, lights and heaters.

 • Put your cigarette out, right out.
 Make sure your cigarette is fully extinguished and take care when drinking or tired.
 It’s very easy to fall asleep while your cigarette is still burning and set furniture alight.

 • Don’t overload sockets – ensure only one plug per socket.
 Always turn off plugs when they are not in use, except those that are designed to be left on, like freezers.

-• Ensure you switch off fairy lights and unplug them before you go to bed, or leave the house.
+• Ensure you switch off Christmas lights and unplug them before you go to bed or leave the house.

 • Check your Christmas tree lights conform to the British Standard (BS EN 60598).